What are spending reviews?

 Lessons learned: what opportunities do spending reviews offer?

 Spending review working groups provide a safe space where participants can freely discuss and reflect on issues without any restrictions.
 This produces real added value, especially with regard to interministerial issues.
 Within this framework, policy areas can be analysed from a holistic perspective, beyond the narrow confines of individual funding schemes or measures, enabling the identification of overlaps and interactions.
 The working groups can focus, from a technical perspective and without restrictions, on the actual effects of the financial resources used.
 To do so, they make use of existing knowledge, including findings from evaluations and reports, for example.
-It is important that spending reviews focus on tangible results and avoid becoming overly academic in their analysis.
+It is important that spending reviews focus on tangible results.
 The integration of spending reviews into the budget preparation procedure ensures results-driven work within a predetermined time frame.

 Are the results published?